 - Insert the wires and Raco REDI-LOC Connector into the knockout hole until it snaps-in.

-If you’re shopping at Lowe’s home improvement stores, I really like the Gampak 3/8-in BX-MC-Flex Connector which is manufactured by Sigma Electric and it’s easier to install.
+If you’re shopping at Lowe’s home improvement stores, I really like this 3/8-in BX-MC-Flex Connector and it’s easier to install.

 - Connect the NM-B 14/2 house wires to the fan wires, matching by color (black & black, white & white, green & copper ground), then right-twist each wire pair slightly with your fingers and secure with a wire nut.